Yaroslavl constituency

 The Yaroslavl constituency (No.194 (Note: Kirovsky constituency No.189 in 1993-2007)) is a Russian legislative constituency in Yaroslavl Oblast.
 The constituency covers most of Yaroslavl and rural eastern Yaroslavl Oblast, including the towns Tutayev and Danilov.

-The constituency has been represented since 2021 by A Just Russia – For Truth deputy Anatoly Lisitsyn, former Senator, Member of State Duma and Governor of Yaroslavl Oblast, who won the seat defeating one-term United Russia incumbent Andrey Kovalenko.
+The constituency has been represented since 2021 by Independent deputy Anatoly Lisitsyn, former Senator, Member of State Duma and Governor of Yaroslavl Oblast, who won the seat as A Just Russia – For Truth candidate defeating one-term United Russia incumbent Andrey Kovalenko.
+Lisitsyn left A Just Russia in March 2026 to run in the United Russia primary and was expelled from the faction.